-Kimberly Guilfoyle currently serves as co-host of FOX News Channel's (FNC) The Five (weekdays 5-6PM/ET) and as part of a rotating panel on FNC's Outnumbered (weekdays 12-1PM/ET).
+Kimberly Guilfoyle currently serves as co-host of FOX News Channel's (FNC) The Five (weekdays 5-6PM/ET).
 She joined FNC in 2006 as a legal analyst and hosted the one hour crime-based program, The Lineup.Read More

-On The Five, Guilfoyle is part of a roundtable ensemble of FOX personalities who discuss, debate and even debunk the hot news stories, controversies and issues of the day.
-On Outnumbered, Guilfoyle is part of a panel of four female panelists and one rotating male that tackles top headlines from all angles and perspectives.
-Additionally, she appears regularly on The O'Reilly Factor, Hannity, among other programs.
-Since 2009, Guilfoyle has both contributed to and most recently hosted FNC's New Year's Eve special, All-American New Year live from Times Square in New York City.
+On The Five, Guilfoyle is part of a roundtable ensemble of FNC personalities who discuss, debate and even debunk the hot news stories, controversies and issues of the day.
+Additionally, she appears regularly on Hannity, among other programs.
+Since 2009, Guilfoyle has both contributed to and hosted FNC's New Year's Eve special, All-American New Year live from Times Square in New York City.

 Prior to joining FNC, Guilfoyle served as a legal analyst for ABC News and was featured regularly on ABC's Good Morning America.
 She hosted the program Both Sides for Court TV in addition to being a legal analyst for CNN.
 Throughout her decade-long television career, Guilfoyle has covered major legal cases, including those involving O.J.
 Simpson, Scott Peterson, Jon Benet Rasmey, Natalee Holloway, Kobe Bryant and Michael Jackson.